zeki-kadiroglu/Auto-scout-Price_prediction/README.md

 # Auto-scout-Price_prediction
-After challenging EDA process, implementing algorithms in order to price prediction Particularly , using regression models so as to predict car price .
+After challenging EDA process, implementing algorithms in order to price prediction Particularly , using regression models so as to predict  car prices .